ydnar/jsonio/README.md

 # jsonio

-Experimental streaming JSON for Go.
+Streaming JSON for Go.

+**This project has moved to: https://github.com/ydnar/go/compare/jsonio**

 ## Goal